mathspp/mathspp/pages/03.workshops/05.learn-apl-with-neural-nets/default.en.md

 The objective of the workshop is to make incremental improvements to a namespace that eventually contains enough functionality to create a neural network that can be trained on the MNIST data (`mnistdata.rar`) and classify handwritten digits.

-That is, the neural network will receive as input images like the ones below and should be able to identify the digit in the image.
+That is, the neural network will receive input images like the ones below and should be able to identify the digit in the image.

 ![MNIST image examples](MnistExamples.png "Imagem de Josef Steppan, licença CC BY-SA 4.0")